Ripple Acquires Icelandic Crypto Trading Company Algrim

 Iceland Will Serve As One Of Ripple’s Engineering Hubs

 The price of the deal remained undisclosed, at the time of writing.
 With Algrim under its hood, Ripple will leverage its presence in the Norther Europe demographic.
-The blog stated “Iceland will serve as one of Ripple’s engineering hubs with plans to bring on more technical talent in the region.”
+The blog stated, “Iceland will serve as one of Ripple’s engineering hubs with plans to bring on more technical talent in the region.”

 The blockchain firm’s product RippleNet has been touted as an alternative to the costly endeavors tied up with traditional international payment settlements that require individuals and businesses to hold pre-funded accounts in destination currencies.
-RippleNet utilizes the digital asset XRP as the bridge currency in the payment flow and offers service known as On-Demand Liquidity.
+RippleNet utilizes the digital asset XRP as the bridge currency in the payment flow and offers a service known as On-Demand Liquidity.
 And the latest Icelandic venture is expected to bolster the ongoing development of Ripple’s On-Demand Liquidity [ODL] product.